 In a previous work \cite{Mathews15}, we considered another possibility, i.e.~ that the suppression of the power spectrum in the range $\ell = 10-30$ in particular could be due to the resonant creation \cite{chung00,Mathews04} of Planck-scale fermions that couple to the inflaton field.

 The present paper is an extension of that work.
-Here, we show that both the suppression of the $\ell=2$ moment and the suppression of the power spectrum in the range $\ell = 10-30$ could be explained from the resonant coupling to successive numbers of oscillations of a single open or closed fermionic superstring.
+Here, we propose that both the suppression of the $\ell=2$ moment and the suppression of the power spectrum in the range $\ell = 10-30$ could be explained from the resonant coupling to successive excitations of a single closed fermionic or bosonic superstring.
 Indeed, both the apparent amplitude and the location of these features arise naturally in this picture.
-There is also a prediction of another string excitation for $\ell\approx 60$.
+There is also another possible string excitation for $\ell\approx 60$.

 This result is significant in that accessing the mass scales of superstrings is impossible in the laboratory.
 Indeed, the only place in Nature where such scales exist is during the first instants of cosmic expansion in the inflationary epoch.
-Here we examine the possibility that, of the myriads of string excitations present in the birth of the universe out of the M-theory landscape, it may be that one string serendipitously made its presence known via a natural coupling to the inflaton field during the last $\sim 9$ $e$-folds visible on the sky.
+Here we examine the possibility that, of the myriads of string excitations present in the birth of the universe out of the M-theory landscape, it may be that one string serendipitously made its presence known via a natural coupling to the inflaton field during the $\sim 9$ $e$-folds visible on the sky.

 We emphasize, however, that the existence of such features in the CMB power spectrum from string theory is not unique.
-In \cite{Kitazawa14,Kitazawa15} the suppression of the $\ell=2$ and the dip for $\ell =10 - 30$ were simultaneously fit in a string-theory brane symmetry breaking mechanism.
+In\cite{Kitazawa14,Kitazawa15} the suppression of the $\ell=2$ and the dip for $\ell =10 - 30$ were simultaneously fit in a string-theory brane symmetry breaking mechanism.
 In this case, however, the source of the features is due to the nature of the inflation-generating potential in string theory.
 This mechanism splits boson and fermion excitations, leaving behind an exponential potential that is too steep for the inflaton to emerge from the initial singularity while descending it.
 As a result, the scalar field generically "bounces against an exponential wall."
-Just as in \cite{Hazra14}, this steepening potential then introduces an infrared depression and a preÐinflationary break in the power spectrum of scalar perturbations, reproducing the observed feature.
+Just as in \cite{Hazra14}, this steepening potential then introduces an infrared depression and a pre-inflationary break in the power spectrum of scalar perturbations, reproducing the observed feature.